Vishaal-MK/Portrait-Segmentation-on-CelebA/README.md

 ## Introduction

-Portrait segmentation can be considered a specialised case of semantic segmentation with only two classes (subject and backgorund).
+Portrait segmentation can be considered a specialised case of semantic segmentation with only two classes (subject and background).
 As such we will explore two semantic segmentation architectures, namely, SegNet and UNet.

 [CelebAMask-HQ](https://github.com/switchablenorms/CelebAMask-HQ) is a fork of CelebA dataset with annotations which is used for training the following models.
 (No manual annotations, just a little preprocessing.
 Whew!!)